-When shopping at area shopping malls, distribute your cash about your person, DO NOT KEEP IT IN YOUR PURSE!
-Keep some in a pocket or small purse that you can retain inside your coat or jacket.
+- When shopping at area shopping malls, don't carry you cash all in one place.
+DO NOT KEEP IT IN YOUR PURSE!
+Keep some in a pocket or small purse that you can wear inside your coat or jacket.
 If possible, only carry those credit cards you intend to use on your shopping spree.
 Always carry your handbag close to your body, to make it more difficult for a potential purse-snatcher.

 - Never fight a thief!
 You may be injured.
 Scream as loud as you can.
 Make as much noise as possible so you can attract other witnesses and help.
 Then notify the police immediately and provide as much information as possible, description, license number, direction of travel and any other pertinent information.
 If police are armed with this information, they can quite often make an arrest.

 - Whether on public transportation or in your own personal vehicle, be constantly alert to your surroundings and possible unsafe areas.
 Avoid dark or dimly lit parking areas, especially if you are alone.
 We suggest having your vehicle keys ready when you approach your vehicle.
 Check the interior of your vehicle, before you enter your car.
 Don't take a short cut through a dark alley or driveway.
 If you become a victim of a crime, try to remain calm.
 Get a good look at the person; make a mental note of just what they were wearing, color of hair, eyes and whatever else you can observe.